What is dermatomyositis?

 - Avoid eating food before bedtime and raising the bed head for those with difficulty swallowing

-Most patients will require treatment throughout their lifetime, but it completely resolves in about 20%.
+Most patients will require treatment throughout their lifetime, but dermatomyositis completely resolves in about one-in-five patients.
 Patients who have disease affecting their heart or lungs, or who also have an underlying cancer do less well and may ultimately die from their disease.